Solving clustered low-rank semidefinite programs arising from polynomial optimization: Introduction

-for sum-of-squares polynomials $s_0,\ldots,s_m$ \cite{putinar_positive_1993}.
-Here we assume $p$ is a polynomial whose coefficients depend linearly on other variables in the problem.
-Constraint \eqref{eq:putinar} can be written in terms of semidefinite programming constraints by writing $s_i(x) = \langle Y_i, b(x)b(x)^{\sf T}\rangle$, where $Y_i$ is a positive semidefinite matrix variable, and expressing both sides of \eqref{eq:putinar} in a common basis and equating the coefficients.
-Here $b(x)$ is a vector whose entries form a basis for the polynomials of degree at most $\deg(s_i)/2$.

-In discrete geometry we usually need solutions of rather high precision, so that we need to use \emph{second-order} interior point methods, which have linear convergence.
-Moreover, an important property of the problems arising from discrete geometry is that due to the orthogonal bases in their formulations, they have seemingly unavoidable bad numerical conditioning.
-In practice, we therefore need to use high-precision arithmetic, and computations are performed using the high-precision general purpose semidefinite programming solvers \texttt{SDPA-QD} and \texttt{SDPA-GMP} \cite{yamashita_high-performance_2010}.
+For applications in discrete geometry, we often need solutions of rather high precision, so we need to use \emph{second-order} interior point methods, which have linear convergence.
+Moreover, due to the orthogonal bases in the formulations of the problems, the problems have seemingly unavoidable bad numerical conditioning.
+In practice, computations are therefore performed using the general purpose semidefinite programming solvers \texttt{SDPA-QD} and \texttt{SDPA-GMP} \cite{yamashita_high-performance_2010}, which both use high-precision numerics, and computations regularly take weeks to complete (see, e.g., \cite{machado_improving_2018}).

-When the matrices defining a semidefinite program are of low rank, this can be exploited in the interior-point method to speed up the computations to set up the linear system for computing the Newton direction \cite{lofberg_coefficients_2004,zhang_liu_low-rank_2007}.
-This has been used in the solvers \cite{benson_dsdp5_nodate, toh_sdpt3_1999, simmons-duffin_semidefinite_2015}.
-As observed by Parrilo and L\"ofberg \cite{lofberg_coefficients_2004} such a low-rank structure can be obtained from a constraint of the form \eqref{eq:putinar} by using sampling as opposed to coefficient matching.
-Here we obtain the linear constraints by evaluating \eqref{eq:putinar} on a suitable set of points $x_1,\ldots,x_N$ (which is equivalent to coefficient matching in the Lagrange basis), so that the constraint matrices are given by $b(x_k)b(x_k)^{\sf T}$, $k=1,\ldots,N$, and thus are of rank $1$.
+When the constraint matrices defining a semidefinite program are of low rank, this can be exploited in the interior-point method \cite{lofberg_coefficients_2004,zhang_liu_low-rank_2007}, which has been used in the solvers \cite{benson_dsdp5_nodate,anjos_implementation_2012,simmons-duffin_semidefinite_2015}.
+As observed by Parrilo and L\"ofberg \cite{lofberg_coefficients_2004} rank $1$ constraints naturally appear from sum-of-squares characterizations when sampling is used as opposed to coefficient matching.